ustaalon/LethalCompany.ExtraDays/README.md

 # Release Notes
 ### 2.1.3
-- Added suppoort for Brutal Company and Brutal Company Plus
+- Added support for Brutal Company and Brutal Company Plus
-- Added option for reduce buying rate if buying an extra day (option in Lethal Config menu)
+- Added option for reducing buying rate if buying an extra day (option in Lethal Config menu)
 - Added support for more than 3 save files (Working with better saves)
 - Minor refactoring issues